ivanitlearning/AWS-Associate-Courses/README.md

 - Can be Amazon or community provided
 - Marketplace (can include commercial software)
   - Will charge you for the instance cost and an extra cost for the AMI
 - AMIs are regional with a unique ID.
+Can only be used in the region its in.
 - Controls permissions
   - Default only your account can use it.
   - Can be set to be public.